 Nancy Ledbetter is the STEM Specialist and Instructional Technology Facilitator at the International School at Gregory, a K-8 language immersion magnet school.
 She has been in education for 30 years and during that time has taught at the community college, high school, middle school, and elementary school levels.
-Her degrees include an A.S. in Computer Engineering, a B.S. in Journalism and Political Science, a master’s in Secondary Education, a master’s in STEM K-8, and is currently a doctoral candidate with Nova Southeastern University.
+Her degrees include an A.S. in Computer Engineering, a B.S. in Journalism and Political Science, a master’s in Secondary Education, a master’s in STEM K-8, and an Ed.D in STEM K-8.
 Presentations and workshops she has given include those for social studies, mathematics, instructional technology, and STEM.
 She has also written articles on STEM published in the Florida Council of Teachers of Mathematics Transformations Journal.

 Dr. Nicolle Karantinos